 Types of Sugars

-- Sugar is refined and derived from sugar cane.
+- Granulated sugar is refined and derived from sugar cane.

 - Confectioners sugar is sugar ground into a powder and had cornstarch added.
 Do not substitute for sugar.